BEagle1984/silverback/docs/guides/broker/consuming/kafka/schema-registry.md

 ## Schema Registration

-In most scenarios consumers will only read schemas already registered by the producers.
+In most setups, schemas are registered by producers and consumers only read existing schemas.

-When using the Schema Registry, you can register schemas manually or let Silverback handle schema registration automatically.
-If you choose to register schemas manually (setting `AutoRegisterSchemas` to `false`), you must ensure that the schemas are registered in the Schema Registry before producing messages.
+If you disable automatic schema registration (`AutoRegisterSchemas = false`), ensure schemas are registered before producing messages.

-You can use the `IConfluentSchemaRegistryClientFactory` to get an instance of the `IConfluentSchemaRegistryClient` and register schemas programmatically.
+You can register schemas programmatically using <xref:Silverback.Messaging.Serialization.IConfluentSchemaRegistryClientFactory>:

 ```csharp
 class SchemaRegistrationService